6 ways effective facilities management can reduce costs

 While these will incur an immediate cost, it is an investment that pays back over time on a company’s energy bill.
-Remember that, according to the EPA, approximately 35% of a building’s energy costs are spent on lighting alone.
+Remember that, 18% of a building’s energy costs are spent on lighting alone.
 A switch to energy-saving bulbs can play a big role in reducing that slice of your overall costs.

 In addition, due to the push across the globe to be more environmentally-conscious, a stronger stance on energy efficiency has the potential to entitle your business and employees to tax cuts and other incentives.

 By introducing measures to consistently monitor and track energy usage, FM professionals can harness that data to make definitive cost-saving measures.
 These can then enhance assets’ longevity and allow them to perform more efficiently.

 5. Make employees more inclined to stay

 One of the core goals of facilities management is to make workplaces more hospitable for employees on a day-to-day basis.
 Whether it’s keeping rooms at an ideal temperature throughout the year, quickly responding to any unsightly litter, spillages or blockages, or providing spaces for some R&R, these are all ways FM contributes to employee satisfaction.

 And, the more satisfied an individual is in their working environment, the more likely they will want to remain part of the company moving forward.
 It is easy to overlook the importance of the quality of the workplace itself in employee happiness in comparison to aspects like salary, incentives and relationships with management, but it does play a big factor.